windrockstar/token-avatar-collection-for-fantasy-game/README.md

 #### Request to Update Image Credits

 Unfortunately, I'm not always able to track down that information successfully.
-If you find an image without a credit and you have the proper information, please send a  email to this address issueskankaio@gmail.com and I'll update credit appropriately.
+If you find an image without a credit and you have the proper information, please open a issue on this project and I'll update credit appropriately.

 #### Request to Remove Images
 If you own the rights to images found on this site and wish to see them removed, that is your right and I'll willingly comply.
-Please send a  email to this address issueskankaio@gmail.com and I'll attend to the request as soon as possible.
+Please open a issue on this project  and I'll attend to the request as soon as possible.